zzywhu/AITF-Calib/README.md

 # AITF-Calib
-official code of "Automatic, Initial-free, Target-less, Full-DoF Calibration of Rotating 3D LiDAR and Fisheye Camera" Dataset will soon be open source in the coming days
+Official code of "Automatic, Initial-free, Target-less, Full-DoF Calibration of Rotating 3D LiDAR and Fisheye Camera" Dataset will soon be open source in the coming days